SomyaRoutaray/Taclo-Drone-Delivery-Case-Study/README.md

-# 🚁 Taclo Drone Delivery – Business Case Study
+# 🚁 Logistics Optimization Case Study (Drone Delivery Feasibility)

 ## 📖 Project Overview
 The **Taclo Drone Delivery Project** evaluates the **feasibility and ROI** of introducing **drone-enabled logistics** for a food delivery company.